 The Wollongong local government area (LAG) is located in the Illawarra region of New South Wales (NSW), Australia (Fig. 1), 80 km south of Sydney.
 The Wollongong LAG contains the industrial complex at Port Kembla; a feature which has remained in place for over 100 years (Chiaradia et al., 1997; Jafari, 2009).
-A copper smelter, formerly Southern Copper ERS Ltd (SC in Fig. 1), commenced operations at Port Kembla from 1908 till 2003 and was subsequently demolished in 2014.
+A copper smelter, formerly Southern Copper ERS Ltd (SC in Fig. 1), commenced operations at Port Kembla (1908-2003) and demolished in 2014.
 A considerable body of literature exists on the nature, extent and distribution of heavy metals and arsenic in soils in Wollongong and Port Kembla (Noller, 2020a).
 The current Australian guidelines for human health (HIL) and ecological (EIL) investigative levels are risk-based approaches used to examine and interpret soil, air, water and food environmental data.
 Existing guidelines (HIL and EIL) had yet to be implemented at the time of previous data collection and analysis (Noller, 2020a).
-Previously, lead (Pb)

-was the key focus of investigation at Port Kembla, yet cadmium (Cd), zinc (Zn), copper (Cu), and arsenic (As) were recognized to exceed Australian National soil contamination guidelines (HIL and EIL) (NEPC, 2013; Noller, 2020b).
-In the absence of Australian air pollutant guidelines, the application of German air pollutant controls (TA LUFT standards) for metal fallout were used (TA LUFT, 1990, 1999; Noller, 2020b).
+Previously, lead (Pb) was mainly investigated at Port Kembla, yet cadmium (Cd), zinc (Zn), copper (Cu), and arsenic (As) also exceeded Australian National soil contamination guidelines (HIL and EIL) (NEPC, 2013; Noller, 2020b).
+In the absence of Australian air pollutant guidelines, German air pollutant controls (TA LUFT standards) for metal fallout were used (TA LUFT, 1990, 1999; Noller, 2020b).

-Fig. 1 Location of the historical Port Kembla industrial complex, including the Southern Copper smelter (SC) and other sampling sites (Chiaradia et al., 1997)
+Fig. 1 Location of the historical Port Kembla industrial complex, including the southern copper smelter (SC) and other sampling sites (Chiaradia et al., 1997)